MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 > **NOTE**: REST operations are not supported for Cosmos DB via the
 > Data API Builder, You can use the existing [REST API](/rest/api/cosmos-db/)

-You can do this either by using the CLI with the add command :
+You can do this either by using the CLI with the add command:

 ```bash
 dab add Book --source books --permissions "anonymous:*"